notthetup/webaudiohackday-2015/README.md

 **Tickets:** http://2015.devfest.asia/#Sat21

+### Discussions

+Join the chat for more discussions and links [https://gitter.im/devfestasia/discussions](https://gitter.im/devfestasia/discussions)

 ### Format
 We'll have a couple of talks at the beginning from @padenot and @mmckegg to introduce WebAudio.
 Then we can form small groups (2-3 each) and work on any hack/project/app we are interested in.
 At the end of the day we can demo our hack/project/app to everyone.
 We'll all vote for the best hack/project/app and that group will get a prize. :)